sloansparger/webpack-wordpress/README.md

 ### Javascript
 In awesome-theme/index.js you can import any and all javascript that you would like.
 Import npm packages or import your own files.
 Take advantage of having a modern ecosystem to create web apps using Wordpress.

-### Php and Template Files
+### PHP and Template Files
 All edits to php files will require a manual refresh to see changes.
 The hope is that in future versions of this tool that this will no longer be a need, but for now it is a requirement.

-# TODO
+# Todo
+These are a few things that I think would make this tool just that much better
 - have page refresh when php file is changed, not just sass and js
 - source maps for sass
 - code linting
 - add composer to handle the plugins (php)
-- have a npm start-project script that downloads the freshest version of wordpress
 - fix CopyWebpackPlugin copying \*.hotpush.json files to wordpress/../theme-name-folder/assets/js